Apollo gave Cassandra the gift of prophecy and then ensured that no one would ever believe her.

 As Troy fell, Cassandra fled to the Temple of Athena and embraced the statue of the goddess at its base.

-The act of embracing the cult statue was the act of claiming divine sanctuary: the person who had placed themselves in physical contact with the god’s image was under the god’s protection, and the violation of that protection by force was among the most serious available acts of sacrilege in the Greek theological tradition.
+Embracing a cult statue was a formal claim of divine sanctuary: anyone who placed themselves in physical contact with a god’s own image came under that god’s protection, and violating that protection by force ranked among the most serious acts of sacrilege in Greek religion.
 The temple was the god’s house.
-The statue was the god’s presence within the house.
-The person who had claimed sanctuary at the statue’s base was the person who had placed themselves within the god’s protection.
+The statue was the god’s presence inside it.
+Someone claiming sanctuary at the statue’s base had placed themselves directly under the god’s own protection.

-Ajax the Lesser, son of Oileus, dragged her away from the statue.
+Ajax the Lesser, son of Oileus, dragged her away from the statue anyway.

-The theological consequence of this act is the consequence that the tradition develops with the precision of a court judgment whose terms reflect the nature of the offense.
-Athena’s response to the violation of her sanctuary was the response of the divine authority whose protection had been violated: she withdrew her favor from the Greeks whose victory had produced the violation and whose failure to punish the violator made the entire Greek force complicit in the sacrilege.
+The theological consequence unfolds with the precision of a court judgment matched exactly to the nature of the offense.
+Athena’s response was the response of any divine authority whose protection has been violated: she withdrew her favor from the Greeks whose victory had produced the violation, and whose failure to punish the violator made the entire army complicit in it.

-The statue’s eyes in some versions of the tradition turned away or looked to the ceiling at the moment of the violation.
-This detail is the mythological tradition’s most compressed statement of the theological content of the moment: the goddess who was being dishonored in her own house by the act committed against the woman who had claimed her protection could not prevent the act but could mark her response to it in the visual language of the divine witness who refuses to observe what is being done in her name.
+In some versions, the statue’s eyes turned away or looked to the ceiling at the moment of the violation, a detail that compresses the whole scene’s theological content into a single image: a goddess being dishonored in her own house, through violence done to a woman who had claimed her protection, unable to prevent the act but marking her response in the visual language of a divine witness refusing to watch what was being done in her name.

-Athena then did what the goddess whose sanctuary had been violated was theologically authorized to do.
+Athena then did exactly what a goddess whose sanctuary had been violated was theologically entitled to do.
 She turned against the Greeks.
-The storms that destroyed much of the Greek fleet on the return voyage from Troy were Athena’s response to the sacrilege that the Greeks had permitted to occur in her temple.
-Ajax himself was drowned, in most versions by Poseidon acting at Athena’s request, when he boasted on the rocks after surviving the initial storm that he had survived despite the gods’ opposition.
+The storms that destroyed much of the Greek fleet on the return voyage from Troy were Athena’s answer to the sacrilege the Greeks had allowed in her own temple.
+Ajax himself drowned, in most versions at Poseidon’s hand acting on Athena’s request, after boasting on the rocks that he had survived the gods’ opposition once already.

-The violation of Cassandra in the temple of Athena was not simply one of the war’s many atrocities.
-It was the act whose theological consequence was the destruction that the Nostoi tradition, the collection of stories about the Greeks’ returns from Troy, developed as the price that the Greek forces paid for what was done in the goddess’s house on the night of Troy’s fall.
+The violation of Cassandra in Athena’s temple was never simply one atrocity among the war’s many.
+It was the act whose theological consequence the Nostoi, the ancient collection of stories about the Greeks’ returns from Troy, developed as the price the Greek forces paid for what was done in the goddess’s own house on the night Troy fell.

 The Voyage and the Arrival at Mycenae

-Cassandra was distributed among the Greek commanders as part of the war’s spoils and was assigned to Agamemnon.
+Cassandra was distributed among the Greek commanders as war spoils and assigned to Agamemnon.

-The irony of this assignment is the irony that the tradition develops with the precision of the mythological tradition at its most structurally aware.
-Agamemnon was the commander whose homecoming was the homecoming that the tradition had been building toward since the first book of the Iliad: the king of Mycenae, the leader of the greatest military expedition in the Greek world’s memory, returning victorious to the house of Atreus whose history of violence and betrayal and divine punishment gave every return to that house its particular weight.
+The irony of that assignment unfolds with all the structural precision Greek myth is capable of.
+Agamemnon was the commander whose homecoming the whole tradition had been building toward since the first book of the Iliad: the king of Mycenae, leader of the greatest military expedition in Greek memory, returning victorious to the house of Atreus, a house whose long history of violence, betrayal, and divine punishment gave every homecoming to it its own particular weight.

 Cassandra saw what was waiting.

 On the ship from Troy.
 During the voyage across the Aegean.
-Standing before the gates of Mycenae as Clytemnestra came out to receive her husband with the welcome whose elaborateness was the elaborateness of the trap whose closing was already decided.
+Standing before the gates of Mycenae as Clytemnestra came out to receive her husband with a welcome as elaborate as the trap already closing beneath it.

 She described it.
 She described the smell of blood.
 She described the net in the bath.
 She described Clytemnestra’s blade.
 She described her own death alongside the king’s.
-She described the red carpet rolled out to lead the king from the chariot to the bath where Clytemnestra was waiting with the woven net that would prevent him from defending himself while she struck.
+She described the red carpet rolled out to lead him from his chariot to the bath where Clytemnestra waited with the woven net that would keep him from defending himself while she struck.

 Agamemnon walked across the carpet and into the palace.

-The quality of Agamemnon’s response to Cassandra’s prophecy is the quality that the tradition develops in Aeschylus’s Agamemnon, the first play of the Oresteia trilogy, with the theatrical precision of the playwright who understood what the Cassandra scene was demonstrating about the relationship between knowledge and power.
+Aeschylus develops Agamemnon’s response to this prophecy in the Agamemnon, the first play of the Oresteia, with all the theatrical precision of a playwright who understood exactly what the Cassandra scene demonstrated about the relationship between knowledge and power.
 Agamemnon was not simply disbelieving.
-He was not constitutionally capable of entertaining the possibility that Cassandra was describing, because the possibility that his wife was waiting to kill him in his bath on the night of his victorious return was a possibility whose acceptance would have required him to reconstitute his understanding of his own power and his own significance in the world.
+He was not constitutionally capable of entertaining what Cassandra was describing, because accepting that his own wife was waiting to kill him in his bath, on the very night of his victorious return, would have required rebuilding his entire understanding of his own power and his own significance in the world.

-The Trojan warriors had been unable to believe Cassandra because belief required them to give up the comfort of the peace they thought they had won.
-Agamemnon was unable to believe Cassandra because belief required him to give up the self-understanding of the returning victor whose victory had been so absolute that no threat remained.
+The Trojan warriors had been unable to believe Cassandra because belief required giving up the comfort of a peace they thought they had won.
+Agamemnon was unable to believe her because belief required giving up the self-understanding of a returning victor whose triumph had seemed so absolute that no threat could possibly remain.

-The curse required no active disbelief.
-It required only the human preference for the version of reality that the person most strongly needed to be true.
+The curse required no active disbelief at all.
+It required only the ordinary human preference for whichever version of reality a person most needed to be true.

 The Walk into the Palace

-Aeschylus gives Cassandra the most extraordinary theatrical moment in the surviving Greek tragic tradition.
+Aeschylus gives Cassandra the single most extraordinary theatrical moment surviving anywhere in Greek tragedy.

 She stands before the gates of Mycenae.
 She knows exactly what is inside.
-She describes it to the Chorus in the language of the prophet who is seeing the past and the present and the future simultaneously: the children of Thyestes eating their own flesh, the smell of blood on the walls, the net in the bath, the axe that is being prepared.
-The Chorus hears her but cannot make the connection between the images she is describing and the reality of the house in front of them.
+She describes it to the Chorus in the language of a prophet seeing past, present, and future all at once: the children of Thyestes eating their own flesh, the smell of blood on the walls, the net in the bath, the axe already being readied.
+The Chorus hears her but cannot connect the images she describes to the house standing right in front of them.

 Then she walks inside.

 She does not try to run.
 She does not resist.
-She has seen what is coming with the clarity that the gift Apollo could not revoke has been providing her with for her entire life, and she has understood, in the fullness of that clarity, that the action available to her in this moment is not the action of escape but the action of the person who has seen clearly and has accepted what clear sight reveals.
+She has seen what is coming with the same clarity Apollo’s irrevocable gift has provided her whole life, and in the fullness of that clarity she has understood that the action left available to her now is not escape but the action of someone who has seen clearly and has accepted what clear sight actually reveals.

-The acceptance is not resignation in the sense of defeated submission to a force she is too weak to resist.
-It is the acceptance of the person who understands the structure of what is happening and who walks into it with the dignity of the person who has always known the truth and has never been able to make that knowledge useful to anyone else and who now makes the last available use of it: the use of meeting the end that was always coming with the quality of attention that the prophetic gift produced in her and that no curse could remove.
+This acceptance is not resignation in the sense of defeated submission to a force too strong to resist.
+It is the acceptance of someone who understands exactly what is happening and walks into it with the dignity of a person who has always known the truth, has never once been able to make that knowledge useful to anyone else, and now makes the last use of it still available to her: meeting the end that was always coming with the same quality of attention the prophetic gift gave her, the quality no curse could ever take away.

 She walked into the palace with her head up.

-The tradition’s accounts of her death inside are brief.
+Ancient accounts of her death inside are brief.
 She died alongside Agamemnon.
-The manner of her death is less important than the quality of the walk that preceded it: the walk of the woman who had been given perfect knowledge of every significant event of her life and had been prevented from using that knowledge to change any of them, and who had arrived at the end of that life having seen everything that was coming and having been unable to prevent any of it, and who walked through the last available gate with the full knowledge of what was on the other side.
+The manner of her death matters less than the walk that preceded it: the walk of a woman given perfect knowledge of every significant event in her own life, prevented from using that knowledge to change a single one of them, arriving at the end of that life having seen everything that was coming and having been unable to stop any of it, and walking through the last available gate with full knowledge of exactly what waited on the other side.

-The gift Apollo could not revoke was present at the end as it had been present throughout.
+Apollo’s irrevocable gift was present at the end just as it had been present throughout.
 The truth was intact.
 The truth had always been intact.
-The truth had simply never been heard.
+The truth had simply never once been heard.

 At Olympus Estate, Mythic Essays moves through the deeper currents of the Greek tradition.
 Apollo could not revoke the prophetic gift once given.
 What he could do was separate the gift’s content from the gift’s function.
 Cassandra retained the accurate foresight.
 She lost the reception.
 The Trojans did not examine her predictions and find them implausible.
 They found them intolerable.
 She went to the horse with an axe and a torch.
 She was restrained.
 Ajax dragged her from Athena’s statue.
 The statue’s eyes looked away.
 Athena destroyed the Greek fleet on the return voyage.
 Cassandra stood before the gates of Mycenae and described the net in the bath and the axe and her own death alongside the king’s.
 Agamemnon walked across the carpet and into the palace.
 She followed him with her head up.
 The truth was intact.
 The truth had always been intact.
 The truth had simply never been heard.